petitnau/algorand-vaults/README.md

   * `waiting`: there is no pending withdrawal request
   * `requested`: there is a pending withdrawal request

-The variables `wait_time`, `recovery` and `vault` are initialized at contract creation and constant throughout the contract lifetime, while the other variables are updated upon each withdrawal request.
+The variables `wait_time`, `recovery` and `vault` are initialized at contract creation, and they remain constant throughout the contract lifetime.
+Instead, the other variables are updated upon each withdrawal request.

 ## The escrow account